nicolechung/redconservatory-blog/content/blog/better-find-and-replace-with-jscodeshift/index.md

 type: blog
 ---

-A few years back I got really interested in codemods and learning more about AST (Abstract syntax trees).
-Some really great resources are Vaidehi Joshi's [Leveling Up One’s Parsing Game With ASTs](https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff) and [The super tiny compiler](https://github.com/jamiebuilds/the-super-tiny-compiler).
+A few years back I got interested in codemods and learning more about AST (Abstract syntax trees).
+Articles like Vaidehi Joshi's [Leveling Up One’s Parsing Game With ASTs](https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff) and [The super tiny compiler](https://github.com/jamiebuilds/the-super-tiny-compiler) were inspiring to me.

-Anyhow, in my day to day work, I couldn't see the immediate use of learning about ASTs and learning to write my own codemod seemed hopelessly out of reach to me.
+In my day to day work, I couldn’t see the immediate use of learning about ASTs.
+Learning to write my own codemod seemed hopelessly out of reach to me.

 This changed a few weeks ago when I discovered [Ast Explorer](https://astexplorer.net/).
 It's an online REPL where you can try out using jscodeshift and other transformers like Babel and eslint.